KSMC-TS/Install-LocalPrinters/README.md

   - printerDeploy.csv with printers to be deployed/redeployed
   - folders for each printer containing driver files
 ## PARAMETER deployDate
-- This will set a registry key at HKLM:\SOFTWARE\WOW6432Node\printerDeploy with the value specified here.
+- This will set a registry key at HKLM:\SOFTWARE\printerDeploy with a name of version_applied and the value specified here unless run in by 32-bit Powershell then HKLM:\SOFTWARE\WOW6432Node\printerDeploy will be set.
 - Use this as a check that the most current deployment is installed.
 ## NOTES
     BREAKING CHANGES between 1.x and 2.x.
 CSVs should be updated to include at least the install header.